+The chair's independent letter is shared with voting member on a purely informational basis.

-The chair may, in a separate letter, make an independent evaluation and recommendation, which may differ from the departmental recommendation.
-This letter should be made available to all voting members of the department, and will be accessible to the candidate.
-As per APM-160, the department chair's independent letter is a confidential document and if requested, will be provided to the candidate in redacted form following issuance of a final outcome.
+Per APM-160, the department chair's independent letter is a confidential document and if requested, will be provided to the candidate in redacted form following issuance of a final outcome.